 Target RWE at EASL 2025

-Learn how we are advancing liver disease research through collaboration and real-world evidence
+Learn how we advance liver disease research through collaboration and evidence generation

 Explore Our Liver Disease Research at EASL

-Target RWE is excited to attend the EASL Congress 2025 from May 7-10th in Amsterdam!
-We look forward to showcasing two new posters of our latest liver disease research and sharing insights on the role of RWE in advancing treatment and patient care.
-This is a fantastic opportunity to connect with thought leaders, explore cutting-edge research, and collaborate on shaping the future of hepatology.
-Contact us to schedule a meeting with our onsite team at EASL!
+Target RWE attended the EASL Congress 2025 from May 7-10th in Amsterdam.
+We showcased two new posters highlighting our latest liver disease research and insights on the role of RWE in advancing treatment and patient care.
+EASL 2025 was fantastic opportunity to connect with thought leaders, explore cutting-edge research, and collaborate on shaping the future of hepatology.

 Activity at EASL 2025